July 25, 2022

 PowerApps is a platform for developing web and mobile applications.
 PowerApps uses a “non-coding development” approach to create applications.
 All the necessary functionality is “assembled” from the ready set of tools of the visual editor.
 And the data for such applications are taken from different: as native for Dynamics 365 applications and services, and third-party cloud services (such as, for example, Dropbox).

 Power BI is an online service that allows users to visualize their data.
 Power BI tools can be used for business data analysis of Dynamics 365.
-And, you can directly integrate individual Power BI, and Dynamics 365 have the integrated components and interface.
+And, you can directly integrate individual Power BI, and Dynamics 365 have integrated components and interface.

 Dynamics PSA Overview